 Website security must be thought about while building every level of the web stack.
 However, this section includes topics that deserve particular treatment, such as cross-site scripting (XSS), SQL injection, cross-site request forgery and usage of public-private keypairs.

-lynis is a really cool security audit tool that can be run as a shell script on a Linux system to find out its vulnerabilities so that you can fix them instead of allowing them to be exploited by malicious actors.
+lynis (source code) is a security audit tool that can run as a shell script on a Linux system to find out its vulnerabilities so that you can fix them instead of allowing them to be exploited by malicious actors.

 How does HTTPS actually work? is a well-written overview of the protocol including certificates, signatures, signing and related topics.

 These introduction to HTTPS videos explain what HTTPS is and how to implement it.

 This question asking what is the difference between TLS and SSL? explains that TLS is a newer version of SSL and should be used because SSL through version 3.0 is insecure.

 If you have wondered what all the SSL/TLS acronyms and settings mean, read the Security/Server Side TLS guide which Mozilla uses to operationalize its servers.